-Thesis proposals are requested to be submitted to the Office for Research & Development & Doctoral Studies in three bound copies.
+Thesis proposals are requested to be submitted to the Office for Doctoral and International Studies in three bound copies.
 Thesis proposals can be written in Czech or English.

 Students are also requested to submit to

-vedabmtbfLxgA@fiBx*yXE6%-.muni4fjaWqMZm.czan abstract (1/2 - 1 page) in an electronic form (txt), the purpose of which is to describe the intent of the thesis (i.e. the description of the problem and expected results).
+nazarejkOkPwPU6n@fio69xgeJc9.munimzpLpa9By.czan abstract (1/2 - 1 page) in an electronic form, the purpose of which is to describe the intent of the thesis (i.e. the description of the problem and expected results).
 The abstract is requested in both Czech and English.

 With their signatures supervisors confirm their approval of the content of the thesis proposals.

-A Thesis proposal defence is a part of the Doctoral state examination.
+A Thesis proposal defence is a part of the Doctoral State Exam.
 Students are expected to start with a 12-minute introduction of the intent of their thesis and continue with a defence speech towards the external examiners' reports.
-A discussion, then two topics (areas) examination and a secret voting by the Defence and State Examination Committee follows.
+A discussion, then two topics (areas) exam and a secret voting by the Thesis Defence and State Examination Committee follow.

 PhD Thesis Proposal